Kemenike/cppPrograms/march2021/loginTerm/README.md

     it gives a congrats message.
 If not they have 3 attempts to get the correct password.
 After the three attemps they will be met with another error message.

-## Installation
-First install the register.exe then add a folder in the same directory called "logins".

 ## Source Code
 If you'd like to check out the source code.
 See register.cpp